 Seek the Court for Confirmation

-As a buyer, you have to seek the court for confirmation to confirm the sale of your inherited house in CT.
+As a buyer, aside from being mindful of any possible tax consequences, you have to seek the court for confirmation to confirm the sale of your inherited house in CT.
 Generally, hearings take place within a period of 20 to 40 days.
 Please do not forget to make an arrangement and take 10 percent of the price from the buyer before the date of hearing from the court.
 As investors ourselves we tend to ensure the fact that the seller seeks the court for the confirmation soon.

 Advertise your probate house in Local Newspapers

 Inform about the sale and advertise it in local newspapers.
 This is done so that the public is informed about the property sale during the probate period.
 It also allows open bidding for the other interested people so that the property gets the best price.
 We often come to know good property on probate through the local newspapers.

 Attend the Hearing for your probate property in CT

 Attend the hearing of the court.
 This is the place where bids are done and buyers and real estate investors come for bidding.
 After the final agreement is done the cashier’s check is given to court after the bid is confirmed.
 If there is a new buyer, refund the money of the previous buyer and take the deposit of the buyer after the confirmation has been given by the court… We tend to always pay some money as a deposit of the original price, to the court after the contract has been confirmed.